public static void main(String[] args )

 System.out.println("Hello World!");

-This statement writes the characters inside the quotation marks to the monitor of the computer system.
+This statement writes the characters inside the quotation marks on one line of the monitor and then moves on to the next line.
 (The quotation marks are not written.)

 A statement in a programming language is a command for the computer to do something.
 It is like a sentence of the language.
 A statement in Java is followed by a semicolon.